 John is the author of five books.
-He has spoken to thousands and appeared on television, radio and print with his message of inner peace.
-He grew up on a farm, holds a business degree and built a stellar corporate career in marketing and sales.
+He has spoken to thousands and appeared on television, radio and print with his message of wisdom and inner peace.
+He grew up on a farm, holds a business degree and enjoyed a stellar corporate career in marketing and sales.
 A sales vice-president at 34, he collapsed on the living room floor in a stress-induced black-out, prompting him to question his life’s purpose.

 Today, I want to give you a ‘thank you moment’ on our inner peace journey together.
 Twenty years ago, I suffered a shock and awe moment that saw me hit the floor in a stressed-induced blackout.
 That experience birthed my fifth book as it went on sale in the Amazon Kindle store this morning.
 Many of you kindly helped me along the way and I want to give you something back as a thank you.
 Hold that thought for a moment, however!
 The FIRST RULE of INNER PEACE is a universal Christian spiritual practice that has carried...read more